Lite-Scripts/litescripts/README.md

 What we do
 ------------------------------------------------------------
-We create websites, scripts for the fivem platform and 3D models
+We create websites, scripts for the fivem platform

-Script DEV | WEB DEV | 3D models
+Script DEV | WEB DEV
 ------------------------------------------------------------

 * 🌍  We make scripts for the whole world